Itinerant electron metamagnetism for lattices with van Hove density-of-states singularities near the Fermi level: Introduction

 A van Hove singularity in $3d$ electron band is a possible origin of the low-spin --- high spin ferromagnetic state transition in the compound LuCo$_3$~\cite{2020:LuCo3:Neznahin,2022:LuCo3:Radzivonchik}.

-A simple model of electron spectrum within nearest and next-nearest neighbor hopping approximation allows to describe the magnetic properties and itinerant metamagnetic transition for double- ($n = 2$) Sr$_3$Ru$_2$O$_7$~\cite{2003:Perry:Sr3Ru2O7} and triple-layer ($n = 3$)\cite{2003:Cao:Sr4Ru3O10} Sr$_4$Ru$_3$O$_{10}$ ruthenates.
+A simple model of electron spectrum within nearest and next-nearest neighbor hopping approximation allows to describe the magnetic properties and itinerant metamagnetic transition for double-layer and triple-layer ruthenates Sr$_3$Ru$_2$O$_7$~\cite{2003:Perry:Sr3Ru2O7} and Sr$_4$Ru$_3$O$_{10}$~\cite{2003:Cao:Sr4Ru3O10}.
 These results suggest that an~IEMM transition may have a single sufficient reason --- strong positive curvature of DOS in the paramagnetic phase produced by vHS in the vicinity of Fermi level.

 A typical $5f$ itinerant metamagnet is UCoAl.
 In magnetic fields of about $0.6$~T directed along the $c$ axis, this compound undergoes a metamagnetic transition~\cite{mushnikov1999magnetic, mushnikov2002effect}.
 A growth of critical magnetic field with increasing pressure and temperature dependence of the susceptibility, typical for itinerant metamagnets, are observed.
 For UCo$_{0.98}$Fe$_{0.02}$Al, ferromagnetism disappears at a pressure of $0.4$~GPa manifesting an IEMM transition: further pressure increasing results in linear increase of the critical magnetic field and gradual decrease of magnetization jump $\Delta m$.
 IEMM transition appears with increasing temperature, that is, there is a temperature-induced phase transition from the ferromagnetic state to the magnetic field-induced ferromagnetic state, predicted theoretically ~\cite{yamada2001itinerant} and observed for $3d$-band magnets~\cite{goto1997magnetic}.
 The critical magnetic field grows almost linearly in~$T^2$ at any pressure.